morawatur/PyHoLo/README.txt

 https://github.com/morawatur/PyHoLo

 This repository contains source files needed for running PyHoLo.
-To run PyHoLo from source you will need to install Python interpreter and PyQt5 library.
+To run PyHoLo from source you will need to install Python interpreter.
 For instructions on how to do that see sections III and IV(a).

 Alternatively, I can send you precompiled package with ready-to-use executable, which would not require you to install any additional tools or libraries.
-If you are interested, please e-mail me at morawk@ifpan.edu.pl For instruction on how to run PyHoLo from precompiled package see section IV(b).
+If you are interested, please e-mail me at morawk@ifpan.edu.pl
+For instruction on how to run PyHoLo from precompiled package see section IV(b).

 ---------------------------------------------------------------------------------------------